 What is cash application in o2c?

-In the Order-to-Cash (O2C) cycle, cash application is the final and most critical step.
+In the Order-to-Cash cycle, cash application is the final and most critical step.
 It’s where the received cash is applied to a customer’s outstanding balance, effectively closing the sales cycle for a particular transaction.

 What are cash applications?

 The term cash applications refers to the broader set of processes, tools, and people involved in the cash application function within a company’s accounts receivable department.
-These are the systems that ensure payments are allocated correctly.

 What is a cash application dashboard?